xobjectz/otpcr/README.rst

 ::

-   OTPCR - The 117 communication record of the year 2019
+   OTPCR - Office of the Prosecutor's
-           to the Office of the Prosecutor
+           Communication Rercord 117
-           of the International Criminal Court.
+           of the year 2019

 **SYNOPSIS**